Harold L. Dibble: Fieldwork

-Dibble directed or co-directed three major projects.
-He led excavations at the cave of Roc de Marsal, Campagne, Dordogne, France from 2004 to 2010.
-He co-directed excavations at the Grotte des Contrabandiers (Smugglers' Cave) in Témara, Morocco in 2006.
-He also oversaw the Abydos Survey for Paleolithic Sites in the high desert surrounding Abydos, Egypt from 2000 to 2007.
-In 2011 he began directing excavations at La Ferassie in the Dordogne region, where six Neandertal skeletons were found in 1913 and one in 1972.
+Dibble was director or co-director of three projects: excavations at the cave of Roc de Marsal, Campagne, Dordogne, France from 2004 to 2010; excavations at the Grotte des Contrabandiers (Smugglers' Cave) in Témara, Morocco in 2006; and the Abydos Survey for Paleolithic Sites in the high desert surrounding Abydos, Egypt from 2000 to 2007.
+In 2011 he began directing excavations at La Ferassie, also in the Dordogne region, where 6 Neandertal skeletons were found in 1913 and one in 1972.

-He directed or co-directed projects in France continuously from 1987 onward, beginning at Combe-Capelle Bas in the Couze Valley, Dordogne, from 1987 to 1990.
-He and his former Ph.D. student Shannon J.P.
-McPherron then worked at Cagny-l'Epinette in the Somme from 1991 to 1994 and at Fontéchevade in Charente-Maritime from 1994 to 1998.
-Before returning to Roc de Marsal, Dibble and McPherron reexcavated Pech de l'Azé IV, where Dibble had worked with Bordes in the 1970s, between 1999 and 2002.
+Additionally, he has directed or co-directed projects in France continuously since 1987, beginning at Combe-Capelle Bas in the Couze Valley, Dordogne, France from 1987 to 1990.
+This was followed by work with his former Ph.D. student Shannon J.P.
+McPherron at Cagny-l'Epinette, Somme, France from 1991 to 1994 and Fontéchevade, Charente-Maritime, France from 1994 to 1998.
+Just prior to excavating Roc de Marsal, Dibble and McPherron reexcavated Pech de l'Azé IV, where Dibble had worked with Bordes in the 1970s, from 1999 to 2002.

-A major focus of Dibble's research program was to reexcavate known sites using modern methodology.
-He paired that fieldwork with reanalysis of earlier lithic collections so that the old and new assemblages could be compared.
-The comparison highlighted what previous excavators had kept or discarded, adding new interpretive value to legacy collections.
+A major push of Dibble's research program has been to reexcavate known and previously excavated sites using modern methodology.
+This has been done in conjunction with reanalysis of the old lithic collections, and, when combined, these allow comparison between the old and new collections.
+The comparison illuminates what was kept and what was discarded by the previous excavators, giving new life and interpretive value to the older collections.

 Computer applications in archaeology

-Dibble and McPherron developed several freeware computer applications for Windows to support archaeological fieldwork.
-Their suite included NewPlot, an archaeology-specific GIS program, EDM-CE and EDM Windows for total station data collection on Windows Mobile and Windows 95/98, and E4 for artifact analysis.
-Their system was adopted by excavators across North America, Europe, and Africa, and they published extensively on these methods.
+Dibble and McPherron developed several freeware computer applications for Windows to facilitate archaeological fieldwork, including NewPlot (an archaeologically specific GIS program), EDM-CE and EDM Windows (data collector programs for use with Total Stations for Windows Mobile and Windows 95/98 respectively), and E4 (data collection program for artifact analysis).
+Their system has been adopted by a number of other excavators throughout North America, Europe and Africa, and they published extensively on these methods.